thewca/wca-regulations/wca-guidelines.md

 - 6b+) [RECOMMENDATION] Competitors should attend the winner's ceremony to receive awards/prizes/honours.
 - 6b1+) [RECOMMENDATION] The winner's ceremony should be held in the competition venue, within one hour after the end of the last event.
 - 6c+) [RECOMMENDATION] Winners of awards, prizes or honours should be prepared to talk to journalists or any media covering the competition.
-- 6d+) [RECOMMENDATION] Organisation teams of competitions should have certificates for all category winners, signed by the leader of the organisation team and by the WCA Delegate.
+- 6d+) [RECOMMENDATION] Organization teams of competitions should have certificates for all category winners, signed by the leader of the organization team and by the WCA Delegate.

 ## <article-7><environment><environment> Article 7: Environment